Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Study area and data construction

 In addition to the MODIS data, for every pixel we included geographic, topographic, and climatic ancillary information.
 Pixel longitude and latitude were directly extracted from MODIS metadata.
-Pixel altitude was obtained by averaging a 30m/pixel digital elevation model \cite{farr2007shuttle} to 460m/pixel.
+Pixel altitude was obtained using the SRTM 30m/pixel digital elevation model \cite{farr2007shuttle}.
 MODIS pixel slopes were calculated using GEE slope calculation algorithm on the same 30m elevation model.
-Finally, climatic data were downloaded from REDIAM \cite{REDIAM}, including potential evapotranspiration, precipitation, mean annual temperature, mean of the maximum temperatures, and mean of the minimum temperatures.
+Finally, climatic data were downloaded from REDIAM's environmental information \cite{REDIAM}, including potential evapotranspiration, precipitation, mean annual temperature, mean of the maximum temperatures, and mean of the minimum temperatures.
+All types of ancillary data came in different resolutions or scale, so to match the resolution of our MODIS pixels we computed the average across all finer resolution pixels inside each MODIS pixels to obtain the value at 460m resolution.